 Merger agreements may also include so-called "reverse termination fees" that penalise acquirers who do not complete transactions.
 These fees were initially included in transactions that were not subject to a financing condition, and were payable solely if the acquirer was unable to secure financing for the transaction.
 In the event the acquirer otherwise failed to close the transaction for any other reason in breach of its obligations under the merger agreement, the target company would be entitled to seek equitable remedies, such as specific performance, or monetary damages.
-Subsequently, during the height of the private equity boom, private equity acquirers came to rely on the payment of a reverse termination fee to cap damages to which a target company might otherwise be entitled if the acquirer failed to complete a transaction for any reason and to preclude the availability of equitable remedies such as specific performance.
-Acquisition agreements that provided for the payment of a reverse termination fee and precluded the target from pursuing all other claims for breach of contract were subject to some criticism because they in effect provided the acquirer with an "option" to acquire the target company, subject only to the payment of the reverse termination fee in the event the acquirer determined not to complete the transaction.
-In recent years, most acquisition agreements for transactions involving private equity buyers have employed a more stringent reverse termination fee remedy structure that allows the buyer to pay a reverse termination fee and avoid closing the transaction only if the buyer's debt financing is unavailable notwithstanding the buyer's efforts; otherwise, the seller would have the ability to require the buyer to draw upon its financing and close the transaction.
-Some recent acquisition agreements have included bifurcated reverse termination fees, where a higher fee is payable if the buyer's financing is available but the buyer does not close.
+Private equity acquirers have come to rely on the payment of a reverse termination fee to cap damages to which a target company might otherwise be entitled if the acquirer fails to complete a transaction, and to preclude the availability of equitable remedies such as specific performance.
+In recent years, most acquisition agreements for transactions involving private equity buyers have employed a reverse termination fee remedy structure that allows the buyer to pay a reverse termination fee and avoid closing the transaction only if the buyer's debt financing is unavailable notwithstanding the buyer's efforts; otherwise, the seller would have the ability to require the buyer to draw upon its financing and close the transaction.

-An increased level of antitrust enforcement activities by the United States government has resulted in buyers and sellers spending more time negotiating regulatory provisions in acquisition agreements in order to achieve the appropriate balance of risk sharing between the parties.
-In several recent transactions with a high degree of regulatory uncertainty, the acquisition agreements included substantial reverse termination fees for failure to obtain regulatory approvals.
+An increased level of antitrust enforcement activities by the United States government has resulted in buyers and sellers spending more time negotiating regulatory provisions in acquisition agreements in order to achieve the appropriate balance of risk-sharing between the parties, including reverse termination fees in transactions with a high degree of regulatory uncertainty.
 Substantial fees for failure to obtain regulatory approvals continue to be the exception, and most acquisition agreements have either no fee or a more modest fee payable by the buyer if regulatory approvals are not obtained.